Teaching budgeting basics with a teen checking account

 Mother and teenage daughter sit at a countertop at a coffee shop.
 The teen is holding her credit card while typing on her laptop.

-Before you let your youngest financial fledgling out into the world, check out some tips to make their first years of money lessons easier on both of you.
-Here are some clever ways you can help your teen learn how to budget with their first checking account.
+Before you let your financial fledgling out into the world, check out some tips to make their first years of money lessons easier on both of you.

-Whether your teen has a job, or they are paid an allowance regularly, any incoming funds should be budgeted to help them reach their financial goals.
+Whether your teen has a job or is paid a regular allowance, any incoming funds should be budgeted to help them reach their financial goals.
 If they have a job, help them set up direct deposit or teach them how to use mobile deposit to deposit their paycheck.

 Once their first paycheck or allowance is deposited, help them set up recurring transfers to savings in their online banking account or mobile banking app.
-Depending on how specific your teen’s savings goals are, help them choose from a variety of budget plans that vary in detail.
-For example, the 80/20 budget would require one simple transfer of 20% of their paycheck to go straight to savings, while the other 80% is left to be spent freely.
+Depending on how specific your teen’s savings goals are, help them choose from various budget plans that vary in detail.
+For example, the 80/20 budget would require one simple transfer of 20% of their paycheck to go straight to savings, while leaving the other 80% to be spent freely.

-Nobody likes checking account fees, and one of the lessons of budgeting is learning how to avoid fees so you can afford more of what you want!
-Teach your teen about avoidable fees such as out-of-network ATM fees, overdraft charges, returned payment fees, etc.
+Nobody likes checking account fees, and one of the lessons in budgeting is learning how to avoid fees so you can afford more of what you want.
+Teach your teen about avoidable fees and how to identify them, such as out-of-network ATM fees, overdraft charges, returned payment fees, etc.

 Here are ways you can help them save more of their money:

-• Check account balances regularly in the mobile app
+• Show them how to check account balances regularly in their mobile app

 • Help them find in-network ATMs

-• Keep track of regularly occurring bill dates
+• Teach them how to track regularly occurring bill dates

-4. Teach them the budgeting basics of tracking their income and spending
+Teach them basic budgeting, such as tracking their income and spending

-Helping your teen to track how much they’re spending, and what they are spending their money on can be very eye-opening for your young adult.
+Helping your teen track how much they’re spending and what they are spending their money on can be very eye-opening for your young adult.
 Get them familiarized with personal finance apps offered by your financial institution or other third parties.

 The best financial management apps often show a high-level overview of cashflow (money going in and out of an account), as well as a breakdown of categories describing where money is being spent, such as clothing, dining out, etc.

-5. Set spending limits on your teen’s checking account
+Set spending limits on your teens’ checking account

 Most teen checking accounts will have joint ownership privileges for the adult co-owner of the account so that they can monitor their teen’s spending.
 For example, an Alliant Teen Checking allows the adult joint owner to set transaction alerts so that they get a text every time their teen visits an ATM or uses their debit card.
-The account is also equipped with daily spending limits for both debit card usage and ATM withdrawals so that the teen can shop without worrying about overspending.
+The account is also equipped with daily spending limits for both debit card usage and ATM withdrawals so that the teen and adult co-owner don’t have to worry about overspending.

 If your teen’s checking account doesn’t have these features, make sure to sit down with them and discuss how much you’re comfortable with them spending before they have to ask your permission.